raymondji/commitstack/README.md

 ## Design goals

-- Works alongside the git CLI, does not try to replace it
+- Works alongside the `git` CLI (does not try to replace it)
+- Easy to understand what `git-stacked` is doing (no magic)
+    - Simple code that is easy to read for users that want to see what exactly the tool is doing
+- Stateless (only uses what's already tracked in git)
-- All functionality is accomplished using standard git commands (like `--update-refs`)
+- Lean on standard git commands and built-in functionality (like `--update-refs`)
-- No state stored outside of git
-- Core dependencies only include bash and git
 - Core functionality works with any git service provider
+- Optional extensions improve the experience for gitlab and github
+- Minimal dependencies to run

 ## Setup

+Install the dependencies you want to use:
+- Required: bash and git
+- Gitlab extension: glab and jq
+- Github extension: gh and jq

 Clone this repo somewhere, e.g. `~/dev/git-stacked`